FREQUENCIES OF APPLICATION AND DILUTION OF NUTRIENT SOLUTION IN HYDROPONIC CULTIVATION OF ARUGULA

 https://doi.org/10.15809/irriga.2022v27n3p639-652Abstract

-Nutrient solution formulation such as irrigation frequency is fundamental for the success of hydroponic cultivation, since the absorption of nutrients from the nutrient solution is a selective and dynamic process, in which the relative proportion between nutrients in the solution stands out.
-Thus, the present experiment was conducted to evaluate the production and development of arugula in hydroponic cultivation subjected to different dilutions and frequencies of application of the nutrient solution.
-The experiments were carried out in a randomized blocks design, with four replicates.
-A split-plot scheme in a 5 x 2 factorial arrangement was used, which consisted of five dilutions based on the electrical conductivity of the nutrient solution (ECsol: 2.00 (control), 1.81, 1.62, 1.40, and 1.30 dS m-1, corresponding to 100, 90, 80, 70, and 65% concentrations, respectively) and two application frequencies (variable and fixed), totaling 40 experimental plots, in three production cycles.
-Shoot fresh mass, shoot dry mass, leaf area, leaf area index, number of leaves, plant height, relative chlorophyll index and macronutrients were analyzed.
-Regarding shoot fresh mass, there was an increase with the concentration of the nutrient solution, reaching a maximum of 15.52 and 8.40 g plant-1, with nutrient solution was of 1.77 dS m-1 (first cycle) and 1.88 dS m-1 (second cycle).
-Using only 90% of the recommended nutrient solution is the most appropriate from the commercial point of view, as it led to maximum potential in relation to production, using a smaller number of inputs.
+Fertilizer formulation, such as irrigation frequency, is fundamental for the success of cultivation, since the absorption of nutrients from the nutrient solution is a selective and dynamic process.
+Thus, the present experiment was conducted to evaluate the production of arugula in hydroponic cultivation subjected to different dilutions and frequencies of application of the nutrient solution.
+The experiments were carried out in a randomized block design with four replicates.
+A split-plot in a 5 x 2 factorial arrangement was used, which consisted of five dilutions based on the electrical conductivity of the nutrient solution (ECsol: 2.00 (control), 1.81, 1.62, 1.40, and 1.30 dS m-1) and two application frequencies (variable and fixed), totaling 40 experimental plots.
+Yield and growth variables, relative chlorophyll index and macronutrients were analyzed.
+Regarding shoot fresh mass, there was an increase with the ECsol, reaching a maximum of 15.52 and 8.40 g plant-1, with nutrient solutions of 1.77 dS m-1 (first cycle) and 1.88 dS m-1 (second cycle).
+Using only 90% of the recommended nutrient solution is the most appropriate from the commercial point of view, as it led to maximum potential in relation to yield, using a smaller number of inputs.

 Published